There are four different types of Excel Operators. These are:

 Each of these Operator types are discussed individually below.

-The Excel Mathematical Operators and the order in which they are evaluated are shown in the table below:
+The Excel Arithmetic Operators and the order in which they are evaluated are shown in the table below:

 |*||The multiplication operator||2|

 |/||The division operator||2|

 |+||The addition operator||3|

 The table above shows that the percent and exponentiation operators have the greatest precedence, followed by the multiplication and division operators, and then the addition and subtraction operators.
 Therefore, when evaluating Excel Formulas that contain more than one arithmetic operator, the percent and exponentiation operators are evaluated first, followed by multiplication and division operators.
 Finally, the addition and subtraction operators are evaluated.